kumar-shivam-ranjan/Slurred-Speech-Recognition-DeepLearning/README.md

 ## Problem Statement
 The state of the art Automatic Speech Recognition can greatly improve the lives of those with speech impairements.
 However , the end to end deep learning Automatic Speech Recognition System trained from 'normal' speech tend to perform poorly for those who have speech impairements either due to accident or disease.
-The purpose is to improve ASR for people who have speech impairements or have non-standard speech.
+The purpose is to improve ASR for people who have speech impairements.
+In other words, we have to develop an ASR model that works on personalised non-standard speech.